wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
+= 1.6 =
+* NEW Features:
+ * Estimate your needs directly in your WordPress administration (calculation of data consumption)
+ * Buy a One Time Plan or a Monthly Plan directly from your WordPress administration
+* Improvement
+ * Some styles fixed in the interface

 = 1.5.10 =
 * Improvement
  * Set to 1 the Bulk buffer size when there are more than 10 thumbnails to avoid "Unkown error" on the Bulk Optimization